 - Postdoctoral research fellows.

 - Nutrition and metabolic diseases fellows.

 We are managing patients with obesity, lipoprotein disorders, diabetes mellitus, and body fat disorders such as lipodystrophies.
-Our faculty and clinical fellows provide consultation and servicesat the Subspecialty Clinic at Aston Ambulatory Center and at the Lipid Clinic at Parkland Memorial Hospital as well as the Department of Veterans Affairs Medical Center’s Diabetes and Lipid clinics.
+Our faculty and clinical fellows provide consultation and services at the Internal Medicine Subspecialty Clinic at James W. Aston Ambulatory Center and at the Lipid Clinic at Parkland Memorial Hospital as well as the Department of Veterans Affairs Medical Center’s Diabetes and Lipid clinics.
 Patients with adipose tissue disorders are evaluated at the Clinical and Translational Research Center.

 We are investigating the molecular mechanisms of lipodystrophies for both the genetic and acquired varieties.
 Opportunities are available to study the mechanisms by which recently identified gene defects cause lipodystrophies.
 These include creating knock-out and transgenic mice models, modification at the cellular levels and the biochemistry behind such defects.
 Because of the genetic heterogeneity of the lipodystrophies, identification of additional genes will become necessary using positional cloning approaches.